 - Understanding what’s ahead, and planning medical, legal, and financial next steps.

 The class is open to anyone caring for someone with dementia of any stage, though much of the curriculum is geared toward individuals caring for someone who needs support with tasks such as managing money, medicines, cooking, or driving, and who may be showing changes in their personality and behavior.

 Previous participants report that the tips and tools they learned here are very helpful.
 They also indicate that the opportunity to interact with others going through experiences similar to their own was a more valuable outcome than they had anticipated before joining the class.

-Classes are held once a week for 2 hours.
-The next class will begin on February 27, 2013.
 There is a $200 course enrollment fee.
-Some financial assistance may be available.
+Some financial assistance is available.